|

 Frostbite is a severe threat to pets.
 Pay attention to the footpads, ears, tail, and nose because those are the sections where frostbite can occur.

 Frostbitten skin becomes pale, hard, and cold; it can even become red and puffy as it warms.
-If you notice that your puppy refuses to walk, then it could be because of frostbite.
+If you notice your puppy refusing to walk, it could be due to frostbite.

-If you think your dog is cold, put a warm cloth on the affected area and then cover it with a blanket.
+If you think your dog is cold, place a warm cloth on the affected area, then cover it with a blanket.

-Do not allow your dog to scratch or lick the affected area because that might cause infection.
+Do not allow your dog to scratch or lick the affected area, as this may cause infection.
 If you think your dog has experienced frostbite, consult with your veterinarian.

 Watch for hypothermia warning signs

-As temperatures drop and the wind chill increases, it’s crucial to be aware of the signs of hypothermia in dogs, which can occur even during relatively short winter walks.
+As temperatures drop and wind chill increases, it’s crucial to recognize the signs of hypothermia in dogs, which can occur even during relatively short winter walks in sub-zero temperatures.

 Recognizing these symptoms and signs of discomfort early can significantly affect your dog’s health and safety.